OpenBCI/Ultracortex/Mark_III_Nova/README.md

 ![image](image_assets/supernova_parts.jpg)

-To add the web extensions to your Supernova, use the following parts:
+To add the QUADSTAR extensions to your Supernova, use the following parts:

 **3D Printed Parts**